More Beads, More Elephants

 In Kenya's northern rangelands, we are using our collaborative approach to support the development of conservation agreements with local communities and landowners.
-Working with established local conservation partners such as the Lewa Wildlife Conservancy and Northern Rangelands Trust, we are focusing on landscapes that are large, that remain mostly intact, and that support large mammal migrations and rare species.
+Working with established local conservation partners such as the Lewa Wildlife Conservancy and Northern Rangelands Trust (NRT) to build community capacity in governance, natural resource management, and sustainable enterprises.

-Currently, 27 groups have formed “community wildlife conservancies” (protected areas on communally held lands), benefiting more than 300,000 people and protecting almost 6 million acres of land.
-The Nature Conservancy has partnered with NRT to facilitate its rapid expansion and move this historic endeavor to the next level.
+With TNC’s support over the last several years, NRT has seen rapid growth and expansion into new areas.
+Currently, 33 groups have formed “community wildlife conservancies” (protected areas on communally held lands), benefiting more than 480,000 people and protecting 10.8 million acres of land.

-Together with dedicated conservation partners, national governments, and with your support, we aim to protect over 10 million acres of private and communal lands in northern Kenya.
+Together with dedicated conservation partners, national governments, and with your support, we aim to help protect more than 15 million acres of private and communal lands across Kenya.
 In the process, we will cultivate hope and opportunity with the people who live in these places where the land moves on forever.